Dexter Walters: Coventry City

 Walters signed a two-year deal with Coventry City on 3 August 2018, initially playing with the under-23 squad.

-Dexter made his debut in the EFL Trophy on 9 October 2018, coming on as an 82nd minute substitute for Tony Andreu in a game against Forest Green Rovers.
+Dexter made his debut in the EFL Trophy on 9 October 2018, coming on as an 82nd-minute substitute for Tony Andreu in a game against Forest Green Rovers.

 In October 2019, Dexter joined Leamington on a youth loan.

 He was released by Coventry at the end of the 2019–20 season.

 Return to Tamworth

 Dexter playing for Tamworth in September 2020.

 Dexter re-signed for Southern League Premier Division Central side Tamworth on 5 August 2020, following the expiry of his Coventry City contract.

 Walters made his second debut for Tamworth on 22 September 2020, playing the full match in an FA Cup first round fixture at home to Stourbridge, helping Tamworth come back from 3–1 down to draw 3–3 and force the match to penalties, with Tamworth winning 5–4 on penalties, and progressing to the next round.

 Dexter made his Southern League Premier Division Central debut on 26 September 2020, and was instrumental in helping Tamworth come from behind to defeat St Ives Town, providing the cross for Jordan Graham to add the third goal, as Tamworth ran out 4–2 winners.

-Dexter returned to the squad after a short lay off with an injury in a Southern League Premier Division Central fixture at home to Biggleswade Town on 24 October 2020, Walters came on as a 66th minute substitute for Aaron O'Connor and scored his first goal, and Tamworth's third goal in a 3–0 victory for the home side.
+Dexter returned to the squad after a short lay off with an injury in a Southern League Premier Division Central fixture at home to Biggleswade Town on 24 October 2020, Walters came on as a 66th-minute substitute for Aaron O'Connor and scored his first goal, and Tamworth's third goal in a 3–0 victory for the home side.

 Dexter agreed a deal to stay with Tamworth for the 2021–22 season on 31 May 2021.

 Mickleover (loan)

 On 28 October 2021 Walters joined Northern Premier League Premier Division side Mickleover on loan until 5 January 2022.
 Walters made his debut for Mickleover on 1 November 2021 in a FA Trophy fixture at home to Grantham Town, losing 1-0 and exiting the competition.
-Dexter made his Northern Premier League Premier Division debut in the next match, as Mickleover were defeated 3-1 away at Radcliffe Borough on 8 November 2021.
-Walters scored twice in a Northern Premier League Premier Division fixture finishing 2-2 at home to Warrington on 22 November 2021.
+Dexter made his Northern Premier League Premier Division debut in the next match, as Mickleover were defeated 3–1 away at Radcliffe Borough on 8 November 2021.
+Walters scored twice in a Northern Premier League Premier Division fixture finishing 2–2 at home to Warrington on 22 November 2021.

 Return to Tamworth

-Walters was recalled by parent club Tamworth early due to an injury crisis, and played on 27 December 2021 in a 2-0 defeat away to rivals Nuneaton Borough.
+Walters was recalled by parent club Tamworth early due to an injury crisis, and played on 27 December 2021 in a 2–0 defeat away to rivals Nuneaton Borough.

 Tamworth announced on 8 July 2022 that Walters would return to the club for pre-season matches in the build up to the 2022–23 season.
-However on 16 July 2022, Walter was released by the club.
+However, on 16 July 2022, Walters was released by the club.